actualbudget/docs/docs/Getting-Started/migration/actual-import.md

----
-title: 'Import an Actual Budget Backup'
+# Import an Actual Budget Backup
----

 This guide is for importing a backup that has been taken from Actual, you should have a zip file which will contain all the files required, this guide can also be used if you are importing a demo budget.